LoganThatcher/LoganThatcher.github.io/RoyaleIslandShowdown.md

 # Project Summary

 Royale Island Showdown is an online multiplayer shooter.
-It contains battle royale elements where 4 players will dive down on the island map, collect resources, and try to be the last player standing.
+It contains battle royale elements where 4 players dive down onto the island map, collect resources, and try to be the last player standing.
 Each player has an AI teammate that works with them to win.

 ### Development

 This game is an independent project built in Unreal Engine 4.
 I used the client server architecture to create a stable and secure multiplayer environment.
-I designed an AI companion that strived to be an effective and cooperative teammate.
+I designed an AI companion with the goal of having an effective and cooperative teammate.
 The AI had a perception system which closely mirrored the information that was available to the player.
 It used this information in a modified K-nearest neighbors algorithm to predict how the player would react to situations.
 The AI added this information to a